Volvo S60 Common Problems and Solutions

 Problem:

-The bonnet keeps unlocking, sometimes when driving.
+The bonnet keeps unlocking, sometimes while driving.

 Solution: